sawadashota/unifi-doorbell-chime/README.md

 UniFi Doorbell Chime
 ===

-Notify to Mac when Doorbell is rung.
+Notify to PC when Doorbell is rung.

 Getting Started
 ---